 IMAP (Internet Message Access Protocol) enables users to manage their emails on the email server directly.
 With IMAP, users do not have to download or store an email message before accessing it.
 Plus, it allows them to access their email from any location using any device.

-Users can use IMAP to organize their messages into folders, flag messages for follow-up or urgency, and save their drafts on the server.
+You can use IMAP to organize your messages into folders, flag them as read, and copy, delete, or forward them straight on the server.

 How IMAP Works